OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:6

-Shemaiah and Joiarib, Jedaiah,
+Shemaiah, Joiarib, Jedaiah,

 ## Nehemiah 12:7

 Sallu, Amok, Hilkiah, and Jedaiah.

-These were the heads of the priests and their brothers in the days of Jeshua.
+These were the leaders of the priests and their kinsmen in the days of Jeshua.

 ---

 ## Nehemiah 12:8

-And the Levites were: Jeshua, Binnui, Kadmiel, Sherebiah, Judah, and Mattaniah, who led the songs of thanksgiving, he and his brothers.
+The Levites were Jeshua, Binnui, Kadmiel, Sherebiah, Judah, and Mattaniah, who was in charge of the songs of thanksgiving, he and his brothers.

 ## Nehemiah 12:9

-Also Bakbukiah and Unni, their brothers, stood opposite them in their divisions.
+Bakbukiah and Unni, their brothers, stood opposite them in their service divisions.

----

 ## Nehemiah 12:10

-Now Jeshua fathered Joiakim, and Joiakim fathered Eliashib,
+Jeshua was the father of Joiakim, Joiakim the father of Eliashib, Eliashib the father of Joiada,
-and Eliashib fathered Joiada,

 ## Nehemiah 12:11

-and Joiada fathered Jonathan, and Jonathan fathered Jaddua.
+Joiada the father of Jonathan, and Jonathan the father of Jaddua.

 ## Nehemiah 12:12

-Now in the days of Joiakim, the priests, the heads of fathers’ households were:
-of Seraiah, Meraiah; of Jeremiah, Hananiah;
+In the days of Joiakim, these were the heads of the priestly families: of Seraiah’s family, Meraiah; of Jeremiah’s, Hananiah;

 ## Nehemiah 12:13

-of Ezra, Meshullam; of Amariah, Jehohanan;
+of Ezra’s, Meshullam; of Amariah’s, Jehohanan;

 ## Nehemiah 12:14

-of Malluchi, Jonathan; of Shebaniah, Joseph;
+of Malluchi’s, Jonathan; of Shebaniah’s, Joseph;

 ## Nehemiah 12:15

-of Harim, Adna; of Meraioth, Helkai;
+of Harim’s, Adna; of Meraioth’s, Helkai;

 ## Nehemiah 12:16

-of Iddo, Zechariah; of Ginnethon, Meshullam;
+of Iddo’s, Zechariah; of Ginnethon’s, Meshullam;

 ## Nehemiah 12:17

-of Abijah, Zichri; of Miniamin, of Moadiah, Piltai;
+of Abijah’s, Zichri; of Miniamin’s and of Moadiah’s, Piltai;

 ## Nehemiah 12:18

-of Bilgah, Shammua; of Shemaiah, Jehonathan;
+of Bilgah’s, Shammua; of Shemaiah’s, Jehonathan;

 ## Nehemiah 12:19

-and of Joiarib, Mattenai; of Jedaiah, Uzzi;
+of Joiarib’s, Mattenai; of Jedaiah’s, Uzzi;

 ## Nehemiah 12:20

-of Sallai, Kallai; of Amok, Eber;
+of Sallai’s, Kallai; of Amok’s, Eber;

 ## Nehemiah 12:21

-of Hilkiah, Hashabiah; of Jedaiah, Nethanel.
+of Hilkiah’s, Hashabiah; of Jedaiah’s, Nethanel.

----

 ## Nehemiah 12:22

-As for the Levites, in the days of Eliashib, Joiada, Johanan, and Jaddua,
-the heads of the fathers’ households were recorded,
-and so were the priests, until the reign of Darius the Persian.
+The heads of the Levites were recorded in the days of Eliashib, Joiada, Johanan, and Jaddua, as well as the priests in the reign of Darius the Persian.

 ## Nehemiah 12:23

-The sons of Levi, the heads of the fathers’ households, were recorded in the Book of the Chronicles
-up to the days of Johanan the son of Eliashib.
+The sons of Levi, the heads of families, were recorded in the Book of the Chronicles up to the days of Johanan son of Eliashib.

 ## Nehemiah 12:24

-The heads of the Levites were: Hashabiah, Sherebiah, and Jeshua the son of Kadmiel,
-with their brothers opposite them,
-to praise and give thanks, as prescribed by David the man of God, division corresponding to division.
+The leaders of the Levites were Hashabiah, Sherebiah, Jeshua son of Kadmiel, and their brothers, who stood opposite them to give praise and thanksgiving, one section responding to the other, as prescribed by David the man of God.

----

 ## Nehemiah 12:25

-Mattaniah, Bakbukiah, Obadiah, Meshullam, Talmon, and Akkub were gatekeepers,
-keeping watch at the storerooms of the gates.
+Mattaniah, Bakbukiah, Obadiah, Meshullam, Talmon, and Akkub were gatekeepers who kept watch at the storerooms of the gates.

 ## Nehemiah 12:26

-These served in the days of Joiakim the son of Jeshua,
-the son of Jozadak, and in the days of Nehemiah the governor and Ezra the priest and scribe.
+They served in the days of Joiakim son of Jeshua, the son of Jozadak, and in the days of Nehemiah the governor and of Ezra the priest and scribe.

----

 ## Nehemiah 12:27

-Now at the dedication of the wall of Jerusalem,
-they sought out the Levites from all their places,
-to bring them to Jerusalem so that they might celebrate the dedication with joy,
-with hymns of thanksgiving and songs,
-with cymbals, harps, and lyres.
+At the dedication of the wall of Jerusalem, the Levites were sought out from all their places to bring them to Jerusalem to celebrate the dedication with joy, with songs of thanksgiving and with the music of cymbals, harps, and lyres.

 ## Nehemiah 12:28

-So the sons of the singers gathered from the region around Jerusalem,
-and from the villages of the Netophathites,
+The sons of the singers gathered together from the region around Jerusalem, and from the villages of the Netophathites,

 ## Nehemiah 12:29

-from Beth-gilgal, and from their fields in Geba and Azmaveth,
-for the singers had built themselves villages around Jerusalem.
+from Beth-gilgal, and from the fields of Geba and Azmaveth, for the singers had built villages for themselves around Jerusalem.

 ## Nehemiah 12:30

-The priests and the Levites purified themselves;
-they also purified the people, the gates, and the wall.
+The priests and Levites purified themselves; they also purified the people, the gates, and the wall.

----

 ## Nehemiah 12:31

-Then I had the leaders of Judah come up on top of the wall,
-and I appointed two great choirs,
-the first proceeding to the right on top of the wall toward the Dung Gate.
+Then I had the leaders of Judah go up on top of the wall, and I appointed two large choirs to give thanks.
+One was to proceed to the right on top of the wall toward the Dung Gate.

 ## Nehemiah 12:32